 Motivation

 The existing literature on technology and democracy has mostly examined AI’s effects from the top down, while treating users as an undifferentiated mass.
 Missing from this picture is a supply-side inequality question: if AI lowers the cost of constructing persuasive political narratives and mobilizing supporters, then differential utilization capability across identity groups reshapes the relative capacity of groups to participate in politics.
-Globally, women are approximately 20% less likely than men to use generative AI tools, with the gap driven primarily by differences in AI-specific knowledge rather than income, education, or age (Otis et al. 2024; Bensoussane et al. 2024).
+Globally, women are approximately 20% less likely than men to use generative AI tools, and this gap appears across multiple countries, occupations, and contexts (Otis et al. 2024; Harvard Business School AI Institute 2025).
+Survey evidence from the United States similarly finds that 50% of men, compared with 37% of women, reported using generative AI, with self-assessed knowledge about generative AI emerging as the most important explanatory factor (Aldasoro et al. 2024).

-South Korea is a strong critical case, combining high AI adoption rates, the most pronounced gender ideological gap among young voters in any advanced democracy — 59% of men aged 18–29 voted for the conservative candidate in 2022 versus 34% of women in the same cohort (Steger 2025) — and a heavily gendered digital information environment, with men and women consuming politically divergent content in algorithmically siloed online spaces (Korea Times Editorial Board 2024; East Asia Forum 2024).
+South Korea is a strong critical case, combining high AI adoption rates, the most pronounced gender ideological gap among young voters in any advanced democracy, and a heavily gendered digital information environment.
+In the 2022 presidential election, 59% of men aged 18–29 voted for Yoon Suk-yeol, the conservative candidate, compared to 34% of women in the same age group (Steger 2025).
+Korean digital spaces also show strong gender segmentation: young men and women often consume different content in algorithmically curated echo chambers, while feminist and anti-feminist messaging increasingly circulates through gender-dominated online communities (Korea Times Editorial Board 2024; You 2024).

 Core Argument